Wilmington massacre: Background

 Democrats developed a plan to subvert home rule, seeking to have local officials appointed by the state rather than elected by the people.
 They began circumventing legislation by taking over the state's judiciary and adopting 30 amendments to the state constitution, which effected widespread policy changes, including lowering the number of judges on the North Carolina Supreme Court, putting the lower courts and local governments under the control of the state legislature, rescinding the votes of certain types of criminals, mandating segregated public schools, outlawing interracial relationships, and granting the General Assembly the power to modify or nullify any local government.
 By adopting these elements, the Democrats became identified as would-be bastions for white Americans.
 However, their control was largely limited to the western part of the state, within counties where, demographically, there were relatively few black Americans.

 As the Democrats chipped away at Republican rule, things came to a head with the 1876 gubernatorial campaign of Zebulon B. Vance, a former Confederate soldier and governor.
 Vance called the Republican Party "begotten by a scalawag out of a mulatto and born in an outhouse".
 Through Vance, the Democrats saw their biggest opening to begin implementing their agenda in the eastern part of the state.

-However, in that region, poor white cotton farmers aligned with the labor movement, with many joining the People's Party (also known as the Populists).
+However, in that region, poor white cotton farmers aligned themselves with the labor movement, with many of them joining the People's Party (also known as the Populists).
 In 1892, as the U.S. plunged into an economic depression, the Populists banded with black Republicans who shared their hardships, forming an interracial coalition with a platform of self-governance, free public education, and equal voting rights for black men, called the Fusion coalition.
 Republicans and Populists agreed jointly to support municipal candidates.